- Corporate solutions

 Your effort to engage employees all starts with onboarding.
 This moment is your first opportunity to encourage employees to get on board with your initiatives, fill out employee surveys for feedback that you’re regularly sending out, and perhaps even introduce them to a mentorship program.

 Your employee onboarding is a critical first handshake into the workplace culture you’re trying to create, and the employee’s engagement throughout their time with your business.
 Make. it. count.

 Starting an employee engagement strategy may take some trial and error at first.
 But there are a few things you can do to make sure you’re always heading in the right direction.

 Here are some best practices we recommend you bear in mind while designing your employee engagement strategy:

-Employee engagement is the emotional commitment an employee has to an organisation.
+Employee engagement is the emotional commitment an employee has to an organization.
 It’s their pride and enthusiasm about the company and its mission.
 If you want to learn more about what employee engagement is, you can check out our article here.

-Employee engagement is key for getting talented new hires, retention and company culture.
+Employee engagement is key for getting talented new hires, retention, and company culture.
 Plus, according to a Gallup study, more engagement means more profit.

 Measuring employee engagement is simple.
 You can use a pulse survey, otherwise known as an employee engagement survey, to regularly measure your efforts.
 A pulse survey ensures you keep regular but smaller amounts of communication going measuring results, whereas, employee engagement surveys tend to be less frequent but more in-depth.
 We recommend pulse surveys to avoid surprises.